How Much of the Population Will Need to Be Vaccinated Until the Pandemic Is Over?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-Once a population reaches a point of collective immunity where the disease is no longer likely to spread, it reaches the herd immunity threshold (HIT).
-The estimate for COVID-19 is that 50 to 80% of the population will need to be vaccinated to reach the herd immunity threshold.
+Once a population reaches a point of collective immunity where the disease is no longer likely to spread, it reaches the herd immunity threshold.
+The estimate for COVID-19 is that roughly 50% to 80% of the population will need to be vaccinated to reach the herd immunity threshold.
 (In contrast, the flu needs between 33 and 44% vaccinated to reach the herd immunity threshold.)

-It’s a safer place to live when you have a high vaccination rate and we hope that everyone will take the vaccine when it’s available to them.
+It’s a safer place to live when you have a high vaccination rate and we hope that everyone will take the vaccine when they’re eligible to receive it.

 – Serpil Erzurum, MD, Chair of the Lerner Research Institute.